-The Indian Air Force (IAF) has transported 450 tonnes of medical equipment and other essential supplies to date amid the coronavirus lockdown in the country, the defense ministry said on Monday.
+The Indian Air Force (IAF) has transported 450 tonnes of medical equipment and other essential supplies to date amid the coronavirus lockdown in the country.

 The IAF has mobilized its planes and helicopters along with the necessary support infrastructure to create and maintain “air-bridges” between nodal supply bases and recipient locations across the country, the ministry noted in its press release.